nens/threedi-docs/source/d_1d_objects.rst

 Calculation type 'embedded'
 """""""""""""""""""""""""""

 - Embedded channels add extra connections between 2D grid cells, but ignore obstacles and levees.
 - Make sure the embedded channel profile always lays partially below the DEM; embedded channels cannot 'float' above the DEM.
 - Embedded channels only function when they connect several 2D grid cells, so make sure no embedded channel falls completely inside one 2D grid cell
 - Do not place boundary conditions directly on embedded channels.

+Calculation types 'connected' and 'double connected'
+""""""""""""""""""""""""""""""""""""""""""""""""""""

+For channels with calculation type 'connected' and 'double connected', 1D2D connections connect each 1D calculation point to the 2D cell it is in.
+Therefore, channels with these calculation types need to be in a 2D cell.
+Alternatively, you may use an :ref:`exchangel_line` to customise the 1D2D connections.
+When using an exchange line, the channel does not need to be in 2D cells, but the exchange line needs to be in 2D cells.

 .. _connection_node: